6 Sources

 Copy Link

-French AI startup Mistral AI released Devstral 2, a 123 billion parameter open-weights coding model designed to function as an autonomous software engineering agent
+French AI startup Mistral AI released Devstral 2 on Tuesday, marking its ambitious entry into the vibe coding market with a 123 billion parameter open-weights coding model built for autonomous software engineering

 1

 .
-The model achieves a 72.2% score on SWE-bench Verified, a benchmark testing whether AI models for coding can solve real GitHub issues, positioning it among the top-performing open-weights models in the industry1
+The AI coding model achieves a 72.2% score on SWE-bench Verified, a benchmark testing whether AI systems can solve real GitHub issues, placing it among the top-performing models in its category3

 .